Tal Smith

-Early Colt .45s/Astros career
+Early life and baseball career

-Tal Smith was born in Framingham, Massachusetts.
-After attending Culver Military Academy and Duke University, serving in the United States Air Force, and a brief time as a sportswriter, he began his baseball career in the front office of the Cincinnati Reds as a protégé of Gabe Paul, their general manager from 1951–1960.
-He moved with Paul to Houston when the Astros were founded (as the Colt .45s) at the close of the 1960 baseball campaign.
-While Paul stayed only a few months in Texas before resigning to return to Ohio as front-office boss of the Cleveland Indians, Smith remained with Houston as the team's farm system director, then assistant to the president.
-He was promoted to vice president, player personnel after the 1965 season.
+Tal Smith was born in Framingham, Massachusetts in 1933.
+He attended Culver Military Academy and Duke University.
+Upon graduating from Duke, he served as an officer in the United States Air Force for two years before briefly working as a sportswriter.
+He began his career in professional baseball in 1958 with the Cincinnati Reds as a protégé of general manager Gabe Paul.
+He moved from Cincinnati to Houston in November 1960 when Paul was named the general manager of the National League's newest franchise: the Colt .45s (renamed Astros in 1965).
+While Paul stayed only a few months in Texas before resigning to work as the front-office boss of the Cleveland Indians, Smith remained with Houston as the team's farm system director.

+In April 1963, Smith became assistant to the president of the Houston Sports Association, acting as the primary liaison for its president Judge Roy Hofheinz during the construction of the Astrodome.
+The Astrodome changed the face of stadiums and the city of Houston.
+It was the world's first-ever indoor, air-conditioned stadium, and was nicknamed "the Eighth Wonder of the World."
+When natural grass failed to thrive under the Astrodome's roof, Smith was responsible for finding an alternative playing surface.
+This led to the installation of Astroturf, a synthetic turf that became widely used in stadiums throughout the country.

+Following the completion of the Astrodome, Smith was promoted to vice president and director of player personnel after the 1965 season.
+In the late 1960s, he helped pioneer the implementation of computerized scouting reports and other player data.

-When Paul surfaced as a member of George Steinbrenner's syndicate, which purchased the New York Yankees early in 1973, he hired Smith away from the Astros as executive vice president and head of the Yankees' baseball operations department.
+When Gabe Paul surfaced as a member of George Steinbrenner's ownership syndicate, which purchased the New York Yankees early in 1973, he hired Smith away from the Astros as executive vice president and head of the Yankees' baseball operations department.
 Smith spent 2 1/2 seasons as a key part of the management team that built the Yankees back into a league power.
 But when the chance came to become the general manager of the Astros on August 7, 1975, Smith accepted it.